1. How much time does the Neridronate infusion take?

 We must underline that a infinitesimal percentage of treated patients (who have been suffering from the disease for many years) have declared that they have not felt any relevant improvement.
-However, our patients who have had CRPS under 6 months have experienced remission, with many in full remission after treatment has had time to activate fully.
+However, our patients who have had CRPS under six months have experienced significant pain relief and remission, with many in full remission after treatment has had time to activate fully.

 1. Why do you request documents?